Belzer softball captains post nifty numbers

 The Belzer Middle School softball team had its ups and downs this season, but its three captains put up some numbers to remember.

-“We stuck to the process of playing the game the right way, through player development and playing fundamental softball,” Belzer coach Justin Knowel said.
+“We stuck to the process of playing the game the right way, through player development and playing fundamental softball,” Belzer coach Justin Krowel said.
 “Sometimes, it just doesn’t go your way.
 This is a humbling game that teaches many lessons.
 I was proud of all the girls – many had never played before – regardless of having a losing record.
 I think we had six players who had played the game before and the rest of the roster were starting their careers in softball.
 I think the foundation has been set to rebuild the program.”

-The three co-captains, all eighth-graders, were Knowel’s daughter, Abbigail; and Victoria Rodarte and Kendahl Pitts.
+The three co-captains, all eighth-graders, were Krowel’s daughter, Abbigail; and Victoria Rodarte and Kendahl Pitts.

-“It was a pleasure getting to coach the three of them one last time,” said Knowel, who was in his first year as Belzer’s coach but coached the girls in the Oaklandon Youth Organization when they were younger.
+“It was a pleasure getting to coach the three of them one last time,” said Krowel, who was in his first year as Belzer’s coach but coached the girls in the Oaklandon Youth Organization when they were younger.

 Abbigail batted .542 with a home run and nine runs batted in for Belzer, which finished with a 2-6 record.
 Abbigail, who pitches and plays infield, had a 13-strikeout game with one hit.
 She had 81 strikeouts in six games.